 - Roll over (transfer) the funds into your own IRA.
 You have 60 days to execute this transfer.
 This creates a “fresh start” IRA.
 You can delay the withdrawals until you’re 73 years old when your RMDs kick in.
 Keep in mind you can also split the funds in the IRA you inherited between the first option and this one.

 - Treat yourself as the account beneficiary.
 This can be the best option if you were born well before your deceased spouse.

-If you don’t have a financial advisor, consider the Garrett Planning Network.
+If you need assistance and don’t have a financial advisor, consider the Garrett Planning Network.
 Enter your ZIP code and you’ll get a list of fee-only fiduciaries near you.

 Garrett’s member advisors are required to be accessible, meaning they can’t reject clients based on income or assets.
 They provide financial planning and investment advice on an hourly, as-needed basis.

 Confused yet?
 If you’ve made it this far, I commend you.
 This is complex stuff.